alphanodes/additionals/docs/macros/new_issue.rst

     Show link to create new issue

-    :param string project_name: can be project identifier, project name or project id
+    :param string project_name: can be project identifier, project name or project id If no project_name is specified, first project is used, which the current user has permission to create an issue.
     :param string name: name to use for link.
-If not specified, "New issue" is used
+If not specified, "New issue" is used.

-    If no project_name is specified, first project is used, which the current user has permission to create an issue.
+                        You can use all language as suffix, eg. name_de, name_it, button_es

 Scope
 +++++